sonatype-nexus-community/nexus-development-guides/docs/required-format-features.md

  - If your implementation does not support all client versions, make it clear which ones work

 ### Features
-These are the minimum set of features we must support for a new format.
+These are the minimum set of features we implement for a new format.
+It may not be possible to implement all of these features for some formats, those cases should be documented explicitly.

  - Search
  - Cleanup policies